Cheskieman/Testing-VPC-Connectivity/README.md

 * Create two seperate EC2 Instances

-* Connect to the EC2 instance using EC2 Instance Connect after resolving the connection error
+* Connect to the EC2 instance using EC2 Instance Connect after resolving a connection error

 * Test connectivity between both EC2 Instances that were created